 The UK CFS/M.E.
 Research Collaborative (CMRC) aims to promote the highest quality of basic and applied evidenced based and peer reviewed research in to CFS/M.E.
-Action for M.E. has been an Executive Board member of the CMRC since it was set up in 2013 (read its Charter).
+Action for M.E. has been an Executive Board member of the CMRC since it was set up in 2013 (read its Charter, which was revised in August 2016).
 The CMRC brings together researchers, major funders and M.E. charities to:

 Announced at the 2015 CMRC conference, CMRC Chair Prof Stephen Holgate announced a Grand Challenge to initiate a national UK study that will collect samples from more than 12,000 men, women and children with M.E., plus healthy controls, and focus on phenotyping and subtyping data using statistical analysis, bringing in genomics and other areas.
 A Grand Challenge workshop was held in April 2016 in Bristol, resulting in the M.E./CFS Epidemiology and Genomics Alliance (MEGA).
-The MEGA report from the workshop set out the group's intentions and a dedicated website for MEGA will be launched very soon.
-Read more about why Action for M.E. is supporting this essential research project.
+Visit the MEGA website to find out more - and read why about Action for M.E. is supporting this essential research project.

 You can join the CMRC as a professional member (£20 per year or £15 a year for students*).
 This type of membership is open to all UK-based medical practitioners, all other health care professionals, researchers and charities involved in research or with an interest in M.E. research.